 For the three months ended July 31, 2021, the decrease in Fresh product sales was due to a decline in sales of tomatoes.
-For the nine months ended July 31, 2021, the decrease in Fresh product sales was due to declines in sales of avocados and tomatoes.
-For the three months ended July 31, 2021, the increase in RFG sales was due primarily to increased sales from fresh-cut fruit & vegetables and prepared foods products.
+For the nine months ended July 31, 2021, the increase in RFG sales was due primarily to increased sales from fresh-cut fruit & vegetables and prepared foods products.
 For the nine months ended July 31, 2021, the decrease in RFG sales was due primarily to decreased sales from fresh-cut fruit & vegetables and prepared foods products.
+For the three and nine months ended July 31, 2021, the increase in RFG sales was due primarily to a decrease in the sales of prepared avocado products.
 For the three and nine months ended July 31, 2021, the increase in Calavo Foods was due primarily to a decrease in the sales of prepared avocado products.
 See discussion below for further details.